 In April, earlier this year, Wes Anderson’s movie Isle of Dogs was released.
 I read an article in The Guardian that discussed Anderson’s aesthetics and how it was a look that was easy to copy poorly and without body.
 Embedded within the writing was a link to a website ‘Accidently WesAnderson’ where Instagram followers uploaded and shared, cropped squares of buildings around the world that could be attributed to Andersonism.
 A number of these images included images from Jaipur, which in of itself is hardly surprising.
 The beautiful Mahals or palaces, symmetrical, rendered in pastel marble and sandstone with contrasting saturated coloured inlays of a variety of geometric and floral patterns, a beautiful composite of Rajput and Islamic architecture make quite the perfect set piece.

-A research project while a fellow at the Strelka institute of Media, Architecture and Design in Moscow in Russia, 2010-2011 under the tutelage of OMA.
+A research project while a researcher at the Strelka institute of Media, Architecture and Design in Moscow in Russia, 2010-2011 under the tutelage of OMA.

 The project asks : What does minimisation of enery in Russia entail in light of the fact that Russia is economically dependent on selling oil and gas?
 The project argues that the electric car, an innocuous and relatively recent consumer and industrial object in the ex-communist country could hold the key to repositioning the attitude of the country as regards to being both, an exporter and a consumer of fossil fuels thus, propelling a wave of energy minimisation globally.